AhmetCavus/Minio.ApiGatewayDart/doc/CollectionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **collectionSchemaPost**
-> Object collectionSchemaPost(schema, isJson, createdAt, body)
+> Object collectionSchemaPost(schema, createdAt, body)

 Adds a new item to the collection